π Posted on 2021-08-14T06:01:29Z

 We created context successfully now lets create

-along with dummy reducers for nowconst reducer1 = (state, action) => { switch (action.type) { case "INSERT_X": return { ...state, x: action.data }; case "DELETE_X": return { ...state, x: null }; default: return { ...state }; } }; const reducer2 = (state, action) => { switch (action.type) { case "INSERT_Y": return { ...state, y: action.data }; case "DELETE_Y": return { ...state, y: null }; default: return { ...state }; } }; // zip is util function const zip = (list1, list2) => { var obj = {}; for (let i = 0; i < list1.length; i++) { obj[list1[i]] = list2[i]; } return obj; }; const combineReducers = (reducers) => { return (state, action) => { const _reducers = Object.keys(reducers); const _state = Object.keys(reducers).map((reducer) => { return reducers[reducer](state[reducer], action); }); return zip(_reducers, _state); }; };
+combineReducers along with dummy reducers for nowconst reducer1 = (state, action) => { switch (action.type) { case "INSERT_X": return { ...state, x: action.data }; case "DELETE_X": return { ...state, x: null }; default: return { ...state }; } }; const reducer2 = (state, action) => { switch (action.type) { case "INSERT_Y": return { ...state, y: action.data }; case "DELETE_Y": return { ...state, y: null }; default: return { ...state }; } }; // zip is util function const zip = (list1, list2) => { var obj = {}; for (let i = 0; i < list1.length; i++) { obj[list1[i]] = list2[i]; } return obj; }; const combineReducers = (reducers) => { return (state, action) => { const _reducers = Object.keys(reducers); const _state = Object.keys(reducers).map((reducer) => { return reducers[reducer](state[reducer], action); }); return zip(_reducers, _state); }; };

 Next we need to create

-method to consume it on componentconst StoreProvider = ({ children }) => { const rootReducer = combineReducers({ reducer1, reducer2 }); const [state, dispatch] = useReducer(rootReducer, {}); return <Provider value={{ state, dispatch }}>{children}</Provider>; }; const connect = (mapStateTopProps, mapDispatchToProps) => { return (Component) => (props) => { return ( <Consumer> {({ state, dispatch }) => { const dispatchProps = mapDispatchToProps(dispatch); const stateProps = mapStateTopProps(state); return <Component {...props} {...stateProps} {...dispatchProps} />; }} </Consumer> ); }; };
+Provider method to init store in App and connect method to consume it on componentconst StoreProvider = ({ children }) => { const rootReducer = combineReducers({ reducer1, reducer2 }); const [state, dispatch] = useReducer(rootReducer, {}); return <Provider value={{ state, dispatch }}>{children}</Provider>; }; const connect = (mapStateTopProps, mapDispatchToProps) => { return (Component) => (props) => { return ( <Consumer> {({ state, dispatch }) => { const dispatchProps = mapDispatchToProps(dispatch); const stateProps = mapStateTopProps(state); return <Component {...props} {...stateProps} {...dispatchProps} />; }} </Consumer> ); }; };

 Hook approach to mutate and access the state